Min Bin: Toungoo invasion (1545–1547)

 After the setback, Min Bin reinforced the defenses of Mrauk-U and forts around the kingdom.
 History shows that his preparations proved prescient.
 In October 1545, four Toungoo regiments (4000 men, 100 horses, 10 elephants) intruded into southern Arakan, and marched toward Thandwe, Arakan's second city, which was led by the king's brother Min Aung Hla.
 On 12 October 1545 (8th waxing of Tazaungmon 907 ME), the king sent a well-armed force, which proceeded to drive out the intruders.

 The incursion turned out to be an initial probe by Toungoo, which by then controlled all of Lower Burma and parts of Upper Burma to the ancient capital of Pagan.
 A year later, on 28 October 1546 (4th waxing of Tazaungmon 908 ME), Toungoo invaded by land and sea with a much larger force (19,000 men, 400 horses, 60 elephants, 80 war boats, 50 armored war boats, 10 cargo ships).
 Toungoo forces quickly overran southern Arakan.
 Mrauk-U's land and naval forces put up spirited stands but could not stop the advance.
 Toungoo forces reached environs of Launggyet, the former capital not far from Mrauk-U, on 23 January 1547 (2nd waxing of Tabodwe 908 ME).
 The next day, Toungoo forces began their final push, driving out the Mrauk-U army from Launggyet and surrounding the heavily fortified Arakanese capital.
 They even breached the eastern outworks of Mrauk-U but were flooded out when Min Bin opened the sluices of the city's reservoirs.
 Unwilling to pursue a long siege, Tabinshwehti agreed to a truce with Min Bin on 30 January.
 Toungoo forces began their retreat three days later, and evacuated Thandwe on 26 March 1547 (5th waxing of Late Tagu 908 ME).
 After the war, he sent a force to drive out Tripuri marauders who were pillaging Ramu and Chittagong districts.

 Despite the truce with Toungoo, Min Bin remained very much concerned about the Toungoo threat for the remainder of his reign.
 He sent 3000 troops to aid King Sithu Kyawhtin of Ava, the enemy of Toungoo, put down rebellions.

 Government

 His eldest son Dikkha was the heir apparent throughout the reign.
 At his accession, Min Bin appointed his brother Min Aung Hla as governor of Thandwe (Sandoway), the second most important city in the kingdom.
-But he later appointed one of his sons, styled as Upayaza, at Thandwe.
+But he later appointed one of his sons, styled as Upayaza Min (ဥပရာဇာမင်း), at Thandwe.
 According to Burmese chronicles, Aung Hla was unhappy and sought help from Toungoo, which led to Toungoo's invasion (1545–1547).
 However Arakanese chronicles disagree that Aung Hla ever betrayed his brother.